-Whether we are talking about an initial bidding process to negotiating contracts with the federal government, construction law is a vast area of legal jurisprudence that encompasses many areas.
+Whether we are talking about an initial bidding process or negotiating contracts with the federal government, construction law is a vast area of legal jurisprudence that encompasses many areas.
 With robust activity in all regions and property types throughout the U.S., it is no wonder this is a growing area of the law.
 In addition to litigation over contracts, construction law also covers workplace injuries such as fatalities, work-related injuries, or illnesses.
-Below you will find useful overview on construction law, the various types of disputes that can arise, a more in-depth look at construction defects, and more.
+Below you will find a useful overview on construction law, the various types of disputes that can arise, a more in-depth look at construction defects, and more.

 Types of Construction Disputes

 Construction projects are a set of contracts and legal obligations and can be broken down into three main categories: buildings (residential and non-residential), infrastructure (roadways, bridges, highways, etc.) and industrial.
 The main players are usually the owner, contractors, sub-contractors, and sometimes the government depending on the type of project involved.
 Typical areas of dispute include (but are not limited to) the following: